 In addition to the NAACP, Benard is very active in his community, a member of Indian Creek PB Church where he serves as a Deacon and is active with the Brotherhood.
 Benard served on the Athens-Limestone Foundation Board of Directors for 6 years and is past President of the Board of Directors of the Community Action Partnership for Huntsville, Madison and Limestone Counties.
 The Alabama Coalition for Immigrant Justice asked him to serve on their Board of Directors when the organization was formed in 2011 and he continues to serve.
 The Red Cross of North Alabama asked him to serve on their Diversity Committee to ensure that the Red Cross provides services to all communities, especially the community of color.
 Sigma runs in his blood and he has been a member of Phi Beta Sigma Fraternity since 1973 and served in several leadership positions.
 He is also Scoutmaster for Troop 947.
 He completed the FBI Citizen Academy to develop a closer relationship with the FBI and to gain a better understanding of the FBI Operations.

-Benard resides in Harvest, AL with his wife of 41 years Elaine.
+Benard resides in Harvest, AL with his wife Elaine of 41 years.
+He is married to the former Elaine Erves of Vicksburg, MS who is a realtor.
 They are the proud parents of Dr. Bernard Jr., Emergency Medicine Doctor in Atlanta, GA and Eric a District Medical Device Sales Representative in Miami, FL…all are life members of the NAACP.